netidx/netidx-book/src/complete_system.md

-There are many other useful formulas, and the goal is to make building simple guis like this dead easy, the majority of the work should be the layout, and moderatly complex guis should be possible.
+There are many other useful formulas, and the goal is to make building simple guis like this dead easy, the majority of the work should be the layout, and moderately complex guis should be possible.
 While this system is already pretty useful it is still under heavy development, and is by no means finished.
-Another "limitation" to mention is since it's built with Gtk+ in Rust it's primarially a desktop application, though I have tested it on the pinephone under phosh, and even made a few changes to improve touch support.
+Another "limitation" to mention is since it's built with Gtk+ in Rust it's primarily a desktop application, though I have tested it on the pinephone under phosh, and even made a few changes to improve touch support.
 I will test it on the librem 5 when mine arrives, and it's on my list to build it on windows and